 You must have photo ID in order to test and you must have an OCC

 student ID number.
-The test will consist of English, reading and math
+The test consists of multiple choice reading and math

-language will also take a Listening Skills test.
+sections and a typed essay for English.
+English language learners will also take a Listening Skills test.
 Students will receive

 their test scores and placements immediately upon completion of testing.